ReMamber: Referring Image Segmentation with Mamba Twister: Methods

-As shown in \cref{fig:CI_variants} (a), in this variant, we simply append the text sequence before the image feature, forming a longer sequence than originally being processed.
+\textbf{In-context Conditioning.} As shown in \cref{fig:CI_variants} (a), in this variant, we simply append the text sequence before the image feature, forming a longer sequence than originally being processed.
 In this way, the model is able to fuse image features with the previous text as a context.
-This is the most straightforward way to make the model aware of the text condition.
+This is the most straightforward way to allow the model aware of the text condition.